 - Start a book club with your friends.
 This will satisfy your need to acquire knowledge while helping you invest in your relationships at the same time.

 - Take a poetry class.
 This will bring you into the present and allow you to experience your feelings as they happen.

 - Ask someone you admire to grab a coffee.
 Even if it makes you nervous, initiate conversations instead of avoiding them.

 - Practice yoga regularly to bring yourself into the present and quiet your mind.
 Have a friend or family member go with you to hold you accountable.

-- Start a gratitude journal and keep record of all of the amazing things in your life.
+- Start a gratitude journal and keep a record of all of the amazing things in your life.
 Tomorrow’s worries can wait.

 - Set boundaries with reading the news, you might not realize how much this is reinforcing your anxieties every day.